ndongre98/herokuapp_pinger/README.md

-# MacOS herokuapp_pinger
+# Mac OS herokuapp_pinger
-A script to ping the heroku app dyno and prevent it from sleeping, with the notification for Mac OS for success and failure
+A script to ping the heroku app dyno and prevent it from sleeping, with the notification for Mac OS for success and failure.
+This is a forked version of [sharadcodes/herokuapp_pinger](https://github.com/sharadcodes/herokuapp_pinger) that is Mac OS-specific.

 # SETUP